 Imagine trying to piece together a puzzle without all the pieces.
 That’s what it’s like if you don’t keep accurate records of your business expenses.

-It’s not just about avoiding mistakes; it’s about having a clear picture of your financial situation.
-When you mix personal and business expenses, it becomes a tangled mess that’s hard to untangle.
+It’s not just about avoiding mistakes; it’s about clearly understanding your financial situation.
+When you mix personal and business expenses, your financial situation becomes a tangled mess that’s hard to untangle.

 Here’s what you can do:

-• Keep all receipts: Whether it’s a coffee meeting or a major equipment purchase, save those receipts.
+- Keep all receipts: Save those receipts, whether it’s a coffee meeting or a major equipment purchase.
 They’re vital for tracking expenses.

-By keeping distinct records, you not only prepare yourself for tax time but also set yourself up for success throughout the year to file my llc and personal taxes.
+By keeping distinct records, you prepare yourself for tax time and set yourself up for success throughout the year in filing your LLC and personal taxes.

 Can You File Business Taxes Separate from Personal?
 Consulting with a Tax Professional